IllusionMods/KK_Plugins/README.md

 Removes mosaics from the character models. **This is replaced by UncensorSelector and not needed** unless there is no UncensorSelector port available for a game.

+#### StudioWindowResize

+- [KK_StudioWindowResize]
+- [KKS_StudioWindowResize]

+Makes studio selection windows (e.g. item and animation lists) larger so more items are visible.
+The size is configurable in plugin settings.

+#### ClothesToAccessories

+- [KK_ClothesToAccessories]
+- [KKS_ClothesToAccessories]

+Allows using normal clothes and hair as accessories.
+New accessory types are added to the Type dropdown list.
+Body masks from normal top clothes will be used if available, otherwise masks from top clothes added as accessories will be used.

 #### ShaderSwapper

 - [KK_ShaderSwapper]